Taxi 5

 Taxi 5 (Taxi Cinq) is a 2018 French action comedy film directed by Franck Gastambide.
-A sequel to Taxi 4, it is the fifth installment of the Taxi film series and features different characters.
+A sequel to Taxi 4 (2007), it is the fifth installment of the Taxi film series and features different characters.

 Plot

-Sylvain Marot, inspector of the Paris police, is considered one of the best police officers of the French capital, who dreams of serving in the special forces.
+Sylvain Marot, inspector of the Paris police, is considered one of the best police officers in the French capital, who dreams of serving in the special forces.
 After it is found out that he slept with the Mayor's wife, he is transferred to the municipal police of Marseille, whose mayor is the former Commissaire Gibert.
 While chasing a taxi driver, he ends up drowning the patrol car and as a result enters into a skirmish with the city police.

 Gibert informs the team about a "gang of Italians", who use two powerful Ferrari for committing their crimes, and instructs Marot to arrest them.
 Due to the local police cars being under-powered, he realizes he won't be able to keep up with a Ferrari.
 Alain, a colleague of Marot, tells the newcomer about the legendary taxi of Marseille and about the adventures of Daniel and Emilien.

 But years have passed: the car is now in Morocco, Emilien has left the police, and Daniel lives in Miami.
 Sylvain and his team find Daniel's nephew, Eddie Makhlouf, who was the taxi driver he was chasing.
 Sylvain offers Eddie a deal; find his uncle's taxi, and he will be set free.

 Eddie makes a counter-offer, stating that he wishes to be the driver of the taxi when they find it.
 They find the car, but it turns out that the nephew does not have the talent of his uncle.
 The next day, they begin operation "Mafia", as named by Gibert.
 As the thieves are escaping, Gibert makes a mistake leading to a car pile-up, one of the victims of which is revealed to be the Minister he had met previously.

 Sylvain chases after the thieves, but is still unable to keep up with their cars.
 Realizing that the car needs more modifications, he ends up leaving the taxi with Eddie's sister, Samia.
 Sylvain is immediately smitten by her and tries to make a move but is turned down.
 He goes with Eddie to meet an "Italian" Rashid, who informs them about a place where the Italians train - an abandoned racing track.
 Sylvain and Eddie go there and win the race.
 One of the robbers, Tony Dog, a former driver for Formula 1, offers Sylvain a job and invites him to a private party.